-- reactions to certain medications, such as barbiturates, sedatives, and chemotherapy drugs
+- reactions to certain medications, such as sedatives, chemotherapy, and antiseizure drugs

 - poisoning from heavy metals, such as lead or mercury, or solvents, such as paint thinner

-Sometimes no specific cause of ataxia can be found.
-In these individuals, the ataxia is referred to as idiopathic.
+Sometimes, no specific cause of ataxia can be found.
+In these cases, the ataxia is referred to as idiopathic or sporadic.

-In order to make a diagnosis, your healthcare provider will first request your medical history.
-They’ll ask if you have a family history of inherited ataxia.
+To make a diagnosis, your doctor will first request your medical history.
+They’ll ask whether you have a family history of inherited ataxia.

-They may also ask about the medications you take and your level of alcohol consumption.
-They’ll then perform physical and neurological evaluations.
+They may also ask about the medications you take and your alcohol consumption.
+They’ll then

-These tests can help your healthcare provider assess things like your:
+These tests can help your doctor assess things like your:

 - muscle strength